 In the Character Development Series, students explore traits like empathy, respect, honesty, compassion, and responsibility as they consider the interconnectedness of the living world.
 These learners also explore what can be done as the next generation of community and global leaders to affect their world positively.

 The new AnimalSmart™ Junior Lesson Plan Manual is currently in development.
-This new Junior AnimalSmart™ manual seeks to deliver the same messages as the Primary Manual, but for Grades 4, 5, and 6.
+This new Junior AnimalSmart™ manual The Junior manual intends to provide educators with lessons and materials that include the diversity of Indigenous art, but for Grades 4, 5, and 6.
 The AnimalSmart™ team, in partnership and consultation with educators and Indigenous contributors, is developing a Junior Manual for students and educators.
 This collaboration seeks to integrate Indigenous Ways of Knowing, respectfully and authentically.

 The manual intends to provide educators with lessons and materials that include the diversity of Indigenous art, perspectives, challenges, wisdom, and past and present prominent figures and icons.
 These lessons seek to foster an understanding of humans as part of an integrated and interdependent living network of people, animals, and the environment.
 This interconnectedness is the foundation of humane education.
 We understand that these ideals of living in harmony with all life have always been and continue to be central to Indigenous Worldviews.
 These teachings are integral and essential for everyday student learning.